 -2.00 x -.50 at 100 degrees (+0.75).
 The spherical equivalent is -2.25.

 The "x" on a prescription means "coupled with".
 That means that the spherical component and the astigmatic component which follows it are ground on the same lens.
 Usually, perhaps 90% of the time, the cylindrical correction is written in minus form as we have shown above.
 It can also be written in plus form, and some people, usually older ophthalmologists, still do this.
 The plus form can be easily transposed into the minus form, which is the preferred way.
 Ask your eye doctor to provide your prescription in minus form.

 If you want to fully correct the astigmatism while applying a +3 add to the spherical correction, here is an example:

 If your close work is done at a greater distance than 33cm, you would need less plus.
 For example, if you read at 40cm, you would use a +2.50 add.
 And if you read at 50cm, you would use a +2.00 add.
-Here is the formula:
+Since a lens with a one meter (100cm) focal length is defined as being one diopter, here is the formula:

 Note that the above rules do not pertain to a child who is hyperopic (farsighted).
 A child who is +2 or +3, for example, does not normally need reading glasses unless prolonged close work causes that hyperopia to diminish to zero.
 Therefore you should ask the eye doctor to tell you what the actual refractive status is, either plus or minus, and how much.